Obtaining a J-1 Visa

 - Apply for a visa at a United States Embassy or Consulate in your home country.

-Special instructions for Canadian citizens: An F-1 or J-1 visa is not required.
-Just pay the I-901 SEVIS fee, then bring your passport, I-901 receipt, I-20 or DS-2019, and proof of funds with you to the U.S. port of entry.
+Special instructions for Canadian citizens: A J-1 visa is not required.
+Just pay the I-901 SEVIS fee, then bring your passport, I-901 receipt, DS-2019 (and DS-7002 if applicable), and proof of funds with you to the U.S. port of entry.

-- Check to be sure that your I-20 or DS-2019 is returned with your passport and the information on your visa is correct.
-Carry your I-20 or DS-2019 with you on the plane.
+- Check to be sure that your DS-2019 is returned with your passport and the information on your visa is correct.
+Carry your DS-2019 (and DS-7002 if applicable) with you on the plane.

 - See instructions for Entering the USA.

 Contact Judy Mitchell at 805-756-5837 if you have urgent questions about the visa process, or email firstname.lastname@example.org.